Immunisation Information for the Public

 - COVID-19 Vaccination for women who are pregnant, breastfeeding or planning pregnancy

-Vaccinations for older adults are important to reduce your risk of vaccine-preventable diseases as you age.
+Vaccinations are important to reduce your risk of vaccine-preventable diseases as you age.
 These vaccines are dependent on your age, your job, your travel plans, if you missed any vaccines as a child, or if you identify as an Aboriginal and/or Torres Strait Islander.

 Vaccinations are recommended for older adults to prevent the flu (influenza), COVID-19, shingles (herpes zoster), and pneumococcal disease.
 Booster vaccinations are recommended for diphtheria, tetanus, and whooping cough (pertussis), especially if around newborn babies.

 For more information about the recommended vaccinations and catch-up vaccinations, you should speak to your doctor or vaccination provider.
-You can also find more information on the Commonwealth Department of Health website.
+You can also find more information on the Australian Government Department of Health website.

-For further information go to NCIRS enhanced flu vaccine for people aged 65 years and over.
+For further information see NCIRS information on enhanced flu vaccine for people aged 65 years and over.

 Below are links to agencies and other organisations that contain useful information: